Thoughts on those intricate details that make a model come to life

 Intro to Greeblies

-Greeblies or greebles is a term used to describe the layering of smaller bits on larger objects to make them look more detailed and complex.
+Greeblies or greebles is a term used to describe smaller bits layered on models to make them look more detailed and complex.
 In the world of Star Wars, ILM kit-bashed parts to add greeblies to the bodies of the vehicles.
 This made them look more interesting as well as more industrial.
 Also, some greeblies are mirrored on both sides, others are not.
 ILM created some interesting balance by adding say a large a sensor dish to balance out the side-mounted cockpit of the Falcon.

 From the photos to the right, you can see how ILM added parts onto the 5-foot Falcon model.
 These parts were added in layers to build up the desired level of detail.
 You can also see how ILM added panels to build up the flat areas before adding more parts.
 Also, look at how ILM added pipes all over the surface.

 My Approach to Greeblies

 When I start a model, particularly of my own design, I often don't know where I'm going with the design.
 So, once I get the hull together, I pull out my boxes of parts and start adding the greeblies wherever they seem to fit.
 Now, this can be a slow process since I can be indecisive in the placement.
 But I have found some ideas that tend to help me.

 - You can have TOO many greeblies.
 I try to focus on patches or recessed areas/panels.
 One area with a lot of greeblies stands out more than a ship covered in greeblies.
 Think about the story you are trying to create - what kind of ship is it?